COVID-19 Testing: Undergraduate Student Spring Semester Testing Overview

 Similar to the fall semester, undergraduate student asymptomatic testing will be required.
 However, undergraduate students will now be required to test bi-weekly.
 If students are symptomatic, they should follow the symptomatic instructions outlined above.

-Following mandatory arrival testing, bi-weekly testing will begin the week of Jan.
-31. Students will receive an email from the URO with details on logging in to YES to register for their COVID-19 testing time blocks by Jan.
-14. Students will register for days to test that will appear on students’ course schedules in a manner similar to a class with a subject designation (UNIV) and course number (0099).
+Following mandatory arrival testing, twice a week testing will begin the week of Jan.
+31. Students will register for days to test that will appear on students’ course schedules in a manner similar to a class with a subject designation (UNIV) and course number (0099).
 Students who are not registered for their bi-weekly testing time blocks will be referred to Student Accountability.

-Testing will be conducted in the David Williams II Recreation and Wellness Center, Sunday through Friday from 7 a.m. to 6 p.m..
+Twice a week testing will not begin until the week of January 31.
+Testing will be conducted in the David Williams II Recreation and Wellness Center, Sunday through Friday from 7 a.m. to 6 p.m.

 Asymptomatic weekly testing is mandatory for all undergraduate students who are authorized to be on campus, whether they live on campus or off campus.
 By signing the Return to Campus Acknowledgment, students agreed to “submit to regular COVID-19 testing if and when VU requires.”
 Those who refuse to comply with testing requirements will be referred to the Office of Student Accountability, Community Standards and Academic Integrity.